-They are absolutely delicious and can be served as main course, accompanied by bulgur pilaf that complements beautifully the mushrooms’ earthiness.
+They are absolutely delicious, extremely easy to make and can be served as main course, accompanied by bulgur pilaf that complements beautifully the mushrooms’ earthiness.

 Serves 3-4 as main course